Tank-Wang/oasis/docs/open_challenge.md

-# An AI-based Game Evaluation Framework
+# An AI-based Game Evaluator

+## Hiring Notification
+- This project is now open to interns or part-time contributors.
+If you are interested in this AI application project or have a passion for the AI and gaming field, feel free to contact us.
+- Email: pengxzh@rpggo.ai

 ## 1. Project Background